Bakkonrad/BakKonrad/README.md

 ### Hi there 👋

-    I am a Computer Science student at Collegium Da Vinci in Poznań.
-    My goal is to become a Software Developer in C# .NET / Python.
-I am also developing for the position of Project Manager.

-    I'm a big fan of all kinds of technology as well as automotive. 😀

-    I like to create, talk and hear about new, interesting solutions to various problems.
+I am a Computer Science graduate with an engineering degree and a passionate .NET developer.
+I am deeply interested in technology and automotive.
+I continuously seek practical knowledge, explore new solutions, and tackle diverse problems.
+I work well both independently and as part of a coordinated team.
+I am currently focused on developing my skills as a .NET developer and aiming to grow into a project manager role.

+My top 5 predispositions according to the Gallup-CliftonStrengths® test are :
+-compatibility,
+-visionary,
+-closeness,
+-maximalist,
+-responsibility

-    - 📫 How to reach me: konri0908@gmail.com or linkedin.com/in/bakowskikonrad
+ 📫 How to reach me: [konrad.bakowski@protonmail.com](mailto:konrad.bakowski@protonmail.com) or on [Linkedin](https://www.linkedin.com/in/bakowskikonrad/)